-Japan’s No.1 Tendon chain restaurant, Tempura Tendon Tenya (or simply known as “Tenya”) has opened its first Singapore outlet at Orchard Central basement.
+Japan’s No.1 Tendon chain restaurant, Tempura Tendon Tenya (or simply known as “Tenya”) has opened its first Singapore outlets at Orchard Central and ION Orchard.

 Through the years, Tenya has earned a following for authentic, quality, value-for-money meals.
 It is best known for its signature Tendon.

 The Tendon is known to consist of lightly battered, crispy seafood, meat or vegetable tempura atop steaming Japanese Aomori rice with tare (glazing sauce) drizzled over.